 Apart from networks mediated by mechanistic interactions, many networks in the literature are essentially two-dimensional projection of high-dimensional data.
 As big data across disciplines are often signified by the combinatorial explosion of high dimensional features, it is not surprising that network algorithms developed in one discipline can readily be applied in biology, for instance, the idea of “guilt by association” is widely used in genomics for inferring functions of a protein or a non-coding element based on the function of its neighbors in a network, the same idea is also widely used in social media like Facebook to suggest friends.
 Perhaps the best example is probably the PageRank algorithm.
-Idea originated from Katz centrality in social network analysis [39], PageRank algorithm was first used by Google to rank documents based on linkages in a self-consistent way.
+Idea originated from Katz centrality in social network analysis [39], PageRank algorithm was first used by Google[[RK: named for Larry Page, no?]] to rank documents based on linkages in a self-consistent way.
 The algorithm was then adopted in food webs to determine extinction [40] and later in an algorithm called NetRank that rank prognostic relevance for patients with cancers [41].
 More interestingly, the idea of PageRank was able to solve the global network alignment problem, which was applied in biological context in order to detect functional orthology across species [42].[[DW: two types of formalisms:1) relationship like correlation 2) causation. maybe we need more causation examples like dynamic analysis using bayesian, differential equations in reverse engineering...]]